GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

         'quay.io/biocontainers/bcftools:1.17--haef29d1_0' }"
 ```

- Final module should be like this:
+ The final module should be like this:

 ```Nextflow